 Looking for Member-only Content?

-The Group on Women in Medicine and Science Leadership Development Awards recognize individual and organizational contributions to advancing women leaders in academic medicine.
+The Group on Women in Medicine and Science Leadership Awards recognize outstanding individual and organizational contributions to advancing women leaders in academic medicine and science.
 Since the first award in 1995, these prestigious awards have recognized over 30 individuals and organizations.
+The GWIMS awards may not always be given every year.

 The GWIMS Steering Committee strongly encourages nominations of established and emerging leaders and programs.
 Any member of the academic medicine community may nominate one individual and/or organization for the award.
 Nominees that were submitted but not accepted from previous years remain eligible (previous nominees are not automatically reconsidered each year).